-The greatest threat to American freedom is the failure of our nation’s schools to teach students the story of the American experiment in self-government.
-Without knowledge of our history students will not understand the fundamental principles of our government, the vital importance of their rights, and the duties they must perform to keep freedom alive.
+The greatest threat to freedom is the failure of our nation’s schools to teach students the story of the American experiment in self-government.
+Without knowledge of our unique history, the next generation of Americans will not understand the fundamental principles of our government, the vital importance of their rights, and the duties they must perform to keep freedom alive.

 - Short introductions for each document with information about the author and context

 - Provocative questions to stimulate class discussion on the documents’ key ideas

 When complete, the series will be comprehensive and authoritative, because it will present America’s story in the words of those who wrote it—America’s presidents, labor leaders, farmers, philosophers, industrialists, politicians, workers, explorers, religious leaders, judges, soldiers; slaveholders and abolitionists; expansionists and isolationists; reformers and standpatters; strict and broad constructionists; hard-eyed realists and visionary utopians—all united in their commitment to equality and liberty, yet all also often divided by their different understandings of these most fundamental American ideas.
 The documents are about all of this—the still unfinished American experiment in self-government.

 Below is a full list of completed and planned collections.
 We plan to complete the Core Documents Curriculum over the next several years, but with your help can complete it sooner.
 Each completed collection is available in PDF for free, as an eBook on iTunes and Kindle for $0.99, and in paperback for $10.

 The Constitutional Convention

 Ratification of the Constitution

 The First Amendment – Free Speech